 Credit: Bronte Creek Provinical Park

-The best trees to enjoy changing leaf colours are Red and Sugar Maple trees and Bronte Creek Provincial Park is full of them (and also hosts maple syrup festival in spring).
+The best trees to enjoy changing leaf colours are red and sugar maple trees and Bronte Creek Provincial Park is full of them (and hosts the maple syrup festival in spring).
 Hike one of the five trails that showcase the natural beauty of the park.
-The turn-of-the century Spruce Lane Farm House surrounded by hues of red and yellow make for great Fall pictures.
+The turn-of-the-century Spruce Lane Farm House, surrounded by hues of red and yellow, makes for great Fall pictures.
+Participate in the annual Fall Harvest Festival in September.

 Address: 1219 Burloak Drive, Oakville

-Chudleigh’s was opened in the late 60s and has offered all to enjoy country life and to pick their own apples in the fall season.
+Chudleigh’s was opened in the late 60s and offered everyone the opportunity to enjoy country life and pick their apples in the fall season.
 This farm is a place to make happy memories and lose yourself in nature.

 Address: 9528 Regional Road 25, Halton Hills